Nozawa Onsen

 Don't let a lack of time, budget or resort knowledge hold you back from a ski/snowboard trip in Nagano this winter.
 Experience many of Nagano's best ski areas with guides who have an intimate knowledge; based in the culturally rich town of Yudanaka.
 Tours can be CUSTOMISED for 3 nights or more.
 Share

-Price p/p From price based on 3-night stay at Lodge Aibiya (2 days skiing/boarding) in a twin share room with shared bathroom.
+Price p/p From price based on 3-night stay with 2 days skiing/boarding) in a twin share Japanese room with private bathroom.

 Base/invoice currency is in JPY in taxes.